javacc/javacc/docs/faq.md

 "/*" (~["*"])* "*" (~["*","/"] (~["*"])* "*" | "*")* "/"
 ```

-5. The rule that an `EOF` token is produced at the end of the file applies regardless of the lexical state.
+5. <a name="footnote-5"></a>The rule that an `EOF` token is produced at the end of the file applies regardless of the lexical state.

-6. This particular example is well known to be resistant to refactoring the grammar so that a lookahead of `1` will suffice.
+6. <a name="footnote-6"></a>This particular example is well known to be resistant to refactoring the grammar so that a lookahead of `1` will suffice.
 It is possible to remove the ambiguity.
 You can write a `LR(1)` grammar that solves the problem, but it is an ugly grammar, and in any case unsuitable for JavaCC.
 You cannot write an `LL(1)` grammar to solve the problem.

-7. And provided that regular expression applies in the `DEFAULT` lexical state.
+7. <a name="footnote-7"></a>And provided that regular expression applies in the `DEFAULT` lexical state.

-8. There are still a few reasons to use a regular expression production.
+8. <a name="footnote-8"></a>There are still a few reasons to use a regular expression production.
 One is if you are using lexical states other than `DEFAULT`.
 Another is if you want to ignore the case of a word.
 Also, some people just like to have an alphabetical list of their keywords somewhere.

-9. This example is based on a simplified version of the syntax for HTTP URLs in [RFC:2616 of the IETF by R. Fielding, et. al](https://www.ietf.org/rfc/rfc2616.txt).
+9. <a name="footnote-9"></a>This example is based on a simplified version of the syntax for HTTP URLs in [RFC:2616 of the IETF by R. Fielding, et. al](https://www.ietf.org/rfc/rfc2616.txt).

-10. We are also assuming that double slashes and dots are always followed by labels in a syntactically correct input stream.
+10.<a name="footnote-10"></a>We are also assuming that double slashes and dots are always followed by labels in a syntactically correct input stream.

 <br>